zhaohuxing/minio/docs/sts/README.md

 minio server /mnt/data
 ```

-#### Casdoor
+### Setup MinIO Gateway with Keycloak and Etcd
+Make sure we have followed the previous step and configured each software independently, once done we can now proceed to use MinIO STS API and MinIO gateway to use these credentials to perform object API operations.

+> NOTE: MinIO gateway requires etcd to be configured to use STS API.

 ```
-export MINIO_ROOT_USER=minio
+export MINIO_ROOT_USER=aws_access_key
-export MINIO_ROOT_PASSWORD=minio123
+export MINIO_ROOT_PASSWORD=aws_secret_key
-export MINIO_IDENTITY_OPENID_CONFIG_URL=http://CASDOOR_ENDPOINT/.well-known/openid-configuration
+export MINIO_IDENTITY_OPENID_CONFIG_URL=http://localhost:8080/auth/realms/demo/.well-known/openid-configuration
 export MINIO_IDENTITY_OPENID_CLIENT_ID="843351d4-1080-11ea-aa20-271ecba3924a"
+export MINIO_ETCD_ENDPOINTS=http://localhost:2379
-minio server /mnt/data
+minio gateway s3
 ```

 ### Using WebIdentiy API

-On another terminal run `web-identity.go` a sample client application which obtains JWT id_tokens from an identity provider, in our case its Keycloak.
-Uses the returned id_token response to get new temporary credentials from the MinIO server using the STS API call `AssumeRoleWithWebIdentity`.
+On another terminal run `web-identity.go` a sample client application which obtains JWT access tokens from an identity provider, in our case its Keycloak.
+Uses the returned access token response to get new temporary credentials from the MinIO server using the STS API call `AssumeRoleWithWebIdentity`.

 ```
 $ go run docs/sts/web-identity.go -cid account -csec 072e7f00-4289-469c-9ab2-bbe843c7f5a8  -config-ep "http://localhost:8080/auth/realms/demo/.well-known/openid-configuration" -port 8888